Lectionary Bible Studies and Sermons

 The catholic church

 In the New Testament, the word "church" means assembly, Christian or otherwise.
 Today the term is used exclusively of a Christian assembly.
 You can't have a Hindu church, although you can have a Hindu assembly.
 Although we are members of the one church, it has two forms.
-There is the local assembly we gather with regularly - daily, weekly, monthly.... whatever.
+There is the local assembly where we regularly meet - daily, weekly, monthly.... whatever.
 There is no requirement on how often we meet, just that we "don't forsake the gathering together of the brotherhood".
-As we meet, Jesus is present with us.
-This is his promise.
+As we meet, Jesus is present with us; this is his promise.
 The other form of the church is the heavenly gathering with Christ.
 Although we await the resurrection of the dead, there is a sense where even now we are "raised up with Christ and seated with him in the heavenly realms", Eph.2:6.
-At the day of resurrection we will all gather at the same moment, to be with Christ for eternity.
-That reality is so real that the apostle can speak of it as a present reality.
+At the day of resurrection we will all gather at the same moment to be with Christ for eternity.
+This truth is so imminent that the apostle can speak of it as a present reality.
 This then is the catholic church, the universal Christian church.
 When we gather with our brothers and sisters in the Lord, we mimic the eternal gathering of all God's people.
 As we gather we are part of an eternal whole.

 The church that Jesus tells Peter he is about to build, is the universal eternal community of believers.
 Jesus' words to Peter tell us something of this church.